Hawaii Five-0 (2010 TV series): Casting

 In February 2010, it was announced that Daniel Dae Kim had been cast to play Chin Ho Kelly, an ex-cop trained by Steve McGarrett's father.
 He was the first actor cast for the remake.
 Several days later, Alex O'Loughlin was cast as Steve McGarrett, the son of ex-cop John McGarrett (portrayed by William Sadler).
 The producers pay homage to the original series throughout the first year by making one of Steve's hobbies restoring his father's 1974 Mercury Marquis, which is in fact the actual car driven by Jack Lord in the latter half of the original series' run.
 Actress Grace Park was later cast as rookie detective Kona "Kono" Kalakaua.
 Although in the original series, the character of Kono was male, the reboot series swapped the cop's gender in order to steer clear of a task force devoid of women.
 Scott Caan was cast as Danny "Danno" Williams.
 In the recurring cast are Jean Smart as Governor Pat Jameson and Masi Oka as the medical examiner Max Bergman.
 Oka was upgraded to series regular for the second season.

 Of note, several recurring roles have been filled by surviving members of the original cast.
 Al Harrington, who played Det.
 Ben Kokua in the original series, now plays a friend of McGarrett's, Mamo Kahike.
-Dennis Chun, who had various guest roles in the original series and is the son of Kam Fong Chun (the actor that portrayed the original Chin Ho), has a recurring role as HPD Sgt.
+Dennis Chun, who had various guest roles in the original series and is the son of Kam Fong Chun (the actor who portrayed the original Chin Ho), has a recurring role as HPD Sgt.
 Duke Lukela in the remake.
 James MacArthur, the last surviving main cast member from the original series, agreed to guest-star in a first-season episode; however, he died on October 28, 2010, before filming his appearance.

 Larisa Oleynik was cast as Jessica Kaye (changed to Jenna Kaye in the episode broadcast), scheduled to join the Five-0 task force in the show's 19th episode.
 Oleynik appeared on a recurring basis for the remainder of the 2010–11 season, with an option to become a regular in season 2; however, her character was killed off in season 2, episode 10.
 It was also announced that Terry O'Quinn would be joining the cast of the show in season two, along with Lauren German, who would play Lori Weston, a former Homeland Security (and FBI agent) official assigned by the new governor to keep an eye on the team.